insecurityofthings/uC_mousejack/README.md

  ![Mousejack Fritzing Design](https://raw.githubusercontent.com/dnatividade/Arduino_mousejack/master/img/Arduino-MouseJack2_bb.png)

- The capacitors shown above are 10μF and 0.1μF.
+ The capacitor shown above are 10μF and 0.1μF.
 Also note that soldering the NRF24 module directly into the Feather protoboard helps keep things compact.

  Building
  --------